Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Context from SDO: AIA and HMI

 \section{Context from SDO: AIA and HMI}

-Figure~\ref{fig:appendix_aia} presents SDO/AIA 171~\AA\ observations of the same regions shown in Fig.\ref{fig:context}.
+Figure~\ref{fig:appendix_aia} presents SDO/AIA 171~\AA\ observations of the same regions shown in Fig.~\ref{fig:context}.
 The AIA times were selected to match the corresponding HRI$_{\mathrm{EUV}}$ observations, accounting for the light travel time delay due to Solar Orbiter’s proximity to the Sun.
 Since our goal here is purely illustrative, the AIA maps are not spatially co-aligned with the HRI$_{\mathrm{EUV}}$ data.
-Nonetheless, the main large-scale structures can still be identified in Fig.\ref{fig:appendix_aia}, confirming that we are covering the same regions.
-In some cases (e.g., Cases 06 and 09), the jet is discernible in AIA.
-In others (e.g., Case 07), one might infer its presence based on the HRI$_{\mathrm{EUV}}$ observations.
-In the most extreme cases (e.g., Cases 01 and 04), the jet is not visible at all in AIA.
+Nonetheless, the main large-scale structures can still be identified in Fig.~\ref{fig:appendix_aia}, confirming that we are covering the same regions.
+In some cases (e.g., Cases 06 and 09), the narrow jet can be discernible in AIA and extends over several megameters (see arrows in the plots).
+In others, its presence can be inferred based on the HRI$_{\mathrm{EUV}}$, especially close to the jet base (e.g., Cases 02, 07, 08, and 10).
+In Case 05, for instance, only the base of the narrowest jet is discernible in AIA, even though other jetting episodes from the same CBP are detectable (see associated animation).
+In the most extreme examples (e.g., Cases 01 and 11), the jet is not visible in AIA.
 To provide additional context, in Fig.~\ref{fig:appendix_hmi} we include line-of-sight photospheric magnetograms from SDO/HMI, taken at the closest time to the AIA observations and co-aligned accordingly.
 In all cases except Case 01, we can easily discern one or more parasitic polarities embedded within an opposite-sign background field, a typical magnetic configuration leading to CBPs \citep[e.g.,][]{Zhang_etal:2012, Mou_etal:2016, Galsgaard_etal:2017, Madjarska_etal:2021}.